 This is the fourth part of our 8-part Deep Dive Series into the LiteTouch system.
+In this blog we’ll go over the most popular LiteTouch replacement options available and how viable each choice really is.
 At TSB we are committed to educating people through our own independent research about automation systems.
 However, we are not perfect, so if something appears wrong in our research, please contact us or leave a comment below for us to address.

 After Savant pulled the plug on LiteTouch in 2015, it worked directly with Lutron to offer a replacement package.
 LiteTouch replacement kits essentially are new systems that replace every keypad/dimmer/relay/other module in the house while utilizing the existing wiring where possible.
 LiteTouch keypads requires a three-conductor cable but they recommended the installer run a four-conductor cable to allow one conductor for spare and future-proofing.
 Unfortunately, some installers didn’t use a four-conductor cable so if you are considering replacing your LiteTouch system, you should always check the wire running to your keypads so you can determine your replacement options.
 In TSB LiteTouch Series 6: Replacing LiteTouch we discuss the wiring a little deeper.
 Another important note about the existing wires in your LiteTouch installation is that the wires to the Keypads are typically not shielded or twisted, which can be an issue for some automation systems, especially since the industry standard for most automation systems today are to use twisted cable for communication with keypads.